cos418atPrinceton/assignments_template/assignment1-3/README.md

   after another on the master.
 While this is conceptually simple, it is not great for performance.
-In this part of the assignment, you will complete a version of MapReduce that splits the work up over a set of worker threads, in order to exploit multiple cores.
+In this part of the assignment, you will complete a version of MapReduce that splits the work up over a set of worker threads in order to exploit multiple cores.
 Computing the map tasks in parallel and then the reduce tasks can result in much faster completion, but is also harder to implement and debug.
   Note that for this part of the assignment, the work is not distributed across multiple